neontvn/distributed-video-hub/README.md

 # Distributed Video Hub

+This project is an extension to a course project.

 A distributed video streaming and sharing platform built with Next.js frontend and Go backend.

 ## Features